 This course will anchor itself around Jeffrey Allen Renard’s novel, Rails Under My Back, and explore the black American experience.
 We will read poems, essays, and excerpts from other writers that include Toni Morrison, Tracy K. Smith, and Ta Nehisi Coates.

 In the 1960’s, American literature experienced a formidable boom in science fiction writing.
 The complicated politics of the time led to “The New Wave,” a literary age of up-and-coming writers addressing America’s more contentious social and political events through the medium of science fiction.
-Future literary giants like Kurt Vonnegut, Isaac Asimov, Jorge Luis Borges, and William S. Burroughs, among many others, began incorporating science fiction modes and techniques into their novels to further dissect this phenomenon we call existence.
+Future literary giants like Kurt Vonnegut, Isaac Asimov, and Ursula Le Guin, among many others, began incorporating science fiction modes and techniques into their novels to further dissect this phenomenon we call existence.
 With the advent of new film technologies, Hollywood caught on to the wave and began producing America’s first big-budget, full-length science fiction movies.

 How does something so small pack such a big punch?
 Such is the nature of a short story.
 You’ll hone in on story elements by investigating a variety of stories and writers.
 Everyone has a story to tell.
 You’ll experiment with turning your own stories into short fiction, and you will continue to develop analytical essay writing skills.